tyroguru/BPFTrace-hol/kprobe.md

 not have overhead when disabled and minimal overhead when enabled.
-- *kfunc*, this provides essentially the same functionality as a 'kprobe' but with the big advantage of having fully typed arguments using the kernel's BTF type system. (*kfunc* as a probe name is not to be confused with the BPF kernel functions known as *kfuncs*.
-These are regular kernel functions that are exposed for use by bpf programs (https://docs.kernel.org/bpf/kfuncs.html) . *kfunc* when used as a name for a probe is a synonym for *fentry* kernel functions.
+- *kfunc*, this provides essentially the same functionality as a 'kprobe' but with the big advantage of having fully typed arguments using the kernel's BTF type system. *kfunc* as a probe name is not to be confused with the BPF kernel functions known as *kfuncs* which are regular kernel functions that are exposed for use by bpf programs (https://docs.kernel.org/bpf/kfuncs.html) . *kfunc* when used as a name for a probe is a synonym for *fentry* kernel functions.
 The probe name of *kfunc* probably originated in bcc but that's not important really for now.